-Governor signs proclamation authorizing Kamehameha Highway emergency repairs in KaʻaʻawaPosted on Apr 10, 2015 in Latest News, Newsroom, Press Releases
+Governor signs proclamation authorizing Kamehameha Highway emergency repairs in KaʻaʻawaPosted on Apr 10, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — Governor David Ige this afternoon signed a proclamation authorizing the Hawaii Department of Transportation (HDOT) to begin emergency highway repair work on Kamehameha Highway in Kaʻaʻawa between the Makaua Village condominium and the Crouching Lion Inn.
 These repairs will include restoration of the highway foundation and pavement surface and stabilization of an adjacent retaining wall at an estimated cost of $3 million.